Ossification: Endochondral ossification

 In long bones, bone tissue first appears in the diaphysis (middle of shaft).
-Chondrocytes multiply and form trebeculae.
+Chondrocytes multiply and form trabeculae.
 Cartilage is progressively eroded and replaced by hardened bone, extending towards the epiphysis.
-A perichondrium layer surrounding the cartilage forms the periosteum, which generates sperm cells that then go on to make a collar that encircles the outside of the bone and remodels the medullary cavity on the inside.
+A perichondrium layer surrounding the cartilage forms the periosteum, which generates osteogenic cells that then go on to make a collar that encircles the outside of the bone and remodels the medullary cavity on the inside.

 The nutrient artery enters via the nutrient foramen from a small opening in the diaphysis.
 It invades the primary center of ossification, bringing osteogenic cells (osteoblasts on the outside, osteoclasts on the inside.)
 The canal of the nutrient foramen is directed away from more active end of bone when one end grows more than the other.
 When bone grows at same rate at both ends, the nutrient artery is perpendicular to the bone.

 Most other bones (e.g. vertebrae) also have primary ossification centers, and bone is laid down in a similar manner.